Deepa-Ramki/Spine-Style-Reimagining-Style-Transfer-on-Radiographs/README.md

 <p  align="center">

 Intraoperative radiographs are crucial for `image-guided robotic surgery` of the spine, facilitating essential tasks such as `2D/3D registration` and `3D reconstruction`.
 Ensuring stylistic consistency between input radiographs and digitally reconstructed radiographs (DRRs) is pivotal for training deep learning models used in these tasks.
 While `neural style transfer` techniques have seen extensive application in artistic imagery, their adoption in medical imaging, particularly spinal radiographs, remains limited.
-This work introduces SpineStyle, an advanced end-to-end pipeline that employs a modified `VGG-19` architecture to perform style transfer from DRRs to input radiographs.
+This work introduces `SpineStyle`, an advanced end-to-end pipeline that employs a modified `VGG-19` architecture to perform style transfer from DRRs to input radiographs.
 Unlike traditional `generative adversarial network` (GAN) approaches that demand large datasets, SpineStyle achieves superior results using single input and DRR images.
 </p>

 <h3 > <i>Index Terms</i> </h3>